ksator/junos-automation-with-ansible/README.md

 [![Build Status](https://travis-ci.org/ksator/ansible-training-for-junos-automation.svg?branch=master)](https://travis-ci.org/ksator/ansible-training-for-junos-automation)

 # About this project

 This project has many ready-to-use Ansible playbooks to interact with Junos devices.

+This repository has been tested using:
+- Ubuntu 16.04
+- Ansible 2.4.2.0
+- the version 1.4.3 of the Juniper.junos role available on Galaxy.

 # About Ansible